callofduty4x/CoD4x_Server/scriptdocumentation/ScriptingGuide.md

 > Protip: Threads are running until they are paused by wait(seconds) or waittill(event).
 In case you have many heavy threads you can loadbalance them between serverframes.

+> use `waittillframeend` to pause the thread and keep executing it on the next serverframe.

 ## Unmodded (but actually modded) Servers and Modding Mods
 TODO: describe difference between mods and serverside mods, serverside modding mods